ZonaHu/User-Interface/a3/README.md

   - Transparent rectangles means ships that are still available
   - Rectangles in dark gray means the ships are sunk
   - Helpful for the users to make guesses
+* Enhanced game controls, added a button to toggle styles